postman-cs/cs-cli/README.md

 # CS Deep Research CLI

+**AUTHORIZED USE ONLY**: This tool accesses YOUR OWN authenticated browser sessions and retrieves conversations YOU already have access to.
+No one else's data is accessed.

 **What you'll discover:**
 - Issues your customer forgot to follow up on
 - Problems brewing beneath the surface